Yang Jiechi: Honors

-Yang Jiechi received in 2009 an honorary degree from the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media.
+Yang Jiechi received in 2009 an honorary degree from the Geneva School of Diplomacy and International Relations.

 Nickname

 George H. W. Bush said Yang Jiechi's other name is "Tiger Yang", because Yang Jiechi was born in 1950, the year of the Tiger according to the Chinese zodiac, and because his name, "Chi" (篪) contains a variant of "Hu" (虎, Tiger).

 Personal life

 Yang is married to Le Aimei.
 Yang's daughter, Alice Yang, graduated from Sidwell Friends School and Yale University.
 He is highly proficient in English.
 According to Sinologist Peter Martin, Yang's daily routines as a diplomat included reading The New York Times every day and talking about details from its content during conversations with his counterparts.
 During interactions before the start of official meetings with foreign counterparts, Yang has been described as relaxed, telling jokes and anecdotes.
 However, he has also been described as angrily responding back during talks on sensitive topics; this negotiation approach, combining both charm and outrage, is described by Martin as "deliberate and carefully controlled".

 Yang's younger brother Yang Jiemian serves as the chairman of the Academic Affairs Council of Shanghai Institutes for International Studies.